arplaboratory/NeuroMesh/README.md

 - Camera node
 - Zenoh node
   - Make sure that the config file location is correct
-- neuromesh pipeline
+- NeuroMesh pipeline
   - It can be run using `ros2 launch neuromesh_platform_r2 full_except_bridge.py feature_subscribe_topic:=/race15/features_agent2_local2`
   - `feature_subscribe_topic` parameter is used to subscribe to the features of neighboring robot.
   - Feature remapping can also be done in the launch file instead of passing in `feature_subscribe_topic`.
-  - (TODO: how will it change for each robot)
-- neuromesh DUSt3R exmaple launch file
+- NeuroMesh DUSt3R exmaple launch file
   - It can be run using `ros2 launch neuromesh_platform_r2 dust3r_model_neuromesh_launch.py name:=$ROBOT_NAME`

 9. Visualize point cloud output (optional)